Staffordshire

 |

-but is indeed English, sold by a knowledgeable dealer as ‘Late Victorian’, circa 1900.
-It’s
+but they are indeed English.
+The brown one was sold by a knowledgeable dealer as ‘Late Victorian’, circa 1900, whioch seems right to me.

 |